-Home Exercise Program After Foot and Ankle Surgery
+Home Exercise Program After Foot & Ankle Surgery

 The following home exercise program is provided by Dr. Mihalich.
 Do not begin the program below unless given authorization by Dr. Mihalich or his staff.